iApplePro/macOS-Monterey-Patcher/README.md

 # macOS Monterey Patcher
 macOS Monterey Patcher is now available
 The macOS Monterey Patcher is availible for a few unsupported macs hope in the future that more macs will be compadible, for now the macs that are compadible will be listed below.
-(This Patcher can also be used to patch Big Sur)
+(This Patcher can also be used to patch Big Sur)(This Patcher Works with Beta versions of macOS Montery)

 # (Macs Supported by this Patcher for Monterey)